-Because of the prominence of the masculine point of view in patriarchal societies, the feminine approach has been routinely ignored and devalued (including irrationality).
+Because of the prominence of the masculine point of view in patriarchal societies, the feminine approach has been routinely ignored and devalued.
 For instance, modalities such as art therapy and body-focused therapies that work with unconscious aspects of psyche have historically been treated as adjuncts to treatment rather than core experiences of recovery.
 Psychiatry has also been perceived as superior to psychotherapy because it is a medical science, despite studies have shown many clients prefer psychotherapy to medication.
 One consequence is that the primary objective of mental health science has been distinguishing the normal from the pathological.
 Not surprising, in the quest for recovery many of us find our souls may need time to catch up with our self-disciplining intellects.

 Given the world’s present state of chaos and random acts of violence, many prefer to see people utilize techniques that lead to greater self-discipline.
 Especially when you have a history of interpersonal violence, feeling safe becomes a high priority.
 Furthermore, those who seek services want methods they are confident will relieve states of stress, sorrow, and fragmentation.
 Many want to be told what to do, or what to ingest, to make them feel better (if not normal).
 Yet disciplining minds and bodies has never been enough to heal ourselves or our societies.

-Although working with the body and unconscious material may feel less focused than managing symptoms of a mental disorder, developing a relationship with feminine wisdom is central to recovery from sexual abuse.
+Although working with the body and unconscious material may feel less focused than managing symptoms of a mental disorder, developing a relationship with feminine wisdom is central to recovery from sexual trauma.
 Instead of self-disciplining through an introjected guard, like Bentham’s panopticon — one that is prone to inner states of bullying when you don’t get something ‘right’ — there must also be opportunities to foster the instinctive feminine sense of power, trusting that the wisdom you need is already present inside you.
 Barker described this as follows:

 “She begins to reconnect with her power to discern as she reconnects with her instincts.
 The more she trusts her instinctive wisdom, a function of the feminine, the more her masculine side … functions as a servant of womanhood” (p.
 66).

-Sexual abuse breaks many more spirits than it does bones.
-As I have mentioned, one way to think of sexual abuse is as a type of soul murder.
+Sexual trauma breaks many more spirits than it does bones.
+As I have mentioned, one way to think of sexual trauma is as a type of soul murder.
 When regaining soul is the goal of recovery, we begin to look for opportunities to create restorative shifts from what shamans describe as being soul-lost to living soul-full.
 Regaining soul is not about disciplining attitudes and behaviors, but rather witnessing that an “inner being needs consideration, support, and space, to stir, breathe, come alive, move into the world more deeply and solidly….”5

-It would be revolutionary if all women fully recovered from sexual abuse.
+It would be revolutionary if all women fully recovered from sexual trauma.
 One inkling of how this might look comes from the poem “Our Deepest Fear,” by Marianne Williamson.
 Many of you may be familiar with this poem, which Nelson Mandela used in his inaugural address.
 Williamson begins:

 Our deepest fear is not that we are inadequate.